Sore nipples from breastfeeding? Expert tips for relief

 Takeaway

-It’s normal to experience some nipple tenderness and sensitivity when you first start breastfeeding or pumping as your nipple adjusts.
+It’s common to experience some nipple tenderness and sensitivity when you first start breastfeeding or pumping as you and your baby are working on new skills.
 However, the pain should improve within the first 1 - 2 weeks if your baby is well-latched.
+Prolonged nipple pain or discomfort beyond these first initial days, without improvement, or the sudden onset of pain, may be a sign of an underlying problem.

 Depending on what’s causing the nipple damage, it may take a couple of days or weeks for sore nipples to heal once you identify the problem and correct it.
 Don’t hesitate to reach out to a healthcare provider or lactation consultant for help.